Robinhood IRA Accounts

 Robinhood Advantages...

 Low margin rates.
-Robinhood offers a competitive deal on borrowed funds.
+Robinhood offers low rates on borrowed cash.

-No per-contract charges on options.
-Robinhood has removed assignment and exercise fees as well.
+Zero per-contract charges on options.
+The broker has also removed assignment and exercise fees.

 Robinhood Disadvantages...

 Basic trading tools.
-Many advanced features are missing.
+Many useful features are missing.

 No mutual funds.
-Investors seeking mutual funds will need to look elsewhere.
+Investors who want mutual funds have no options here.

 Tradable Assets